 Remedy

-To reduce the safety risk, Nissan recommends not to use the level 3 quick charging until the recall repairs have been completed.
-Nissan will notify owners by mail and advise you to take your vehicle to a dealership to update the vehicle software.
+To reduce the safety risk, Audi advises not to charge your vehicle until the recall repairs have been completed.
+Audi will notify owners by mail and advise you to take your vehicle to a dealership to install an advanced diagnostic software that will monitor the high-voltage battery and warn you if it detects a problem.
+If you see this warning, you should contact a dealership to arrange replacement of the affected high-voltage battery module.

 On certain vehicles, the recall repairs completed by an FCA dealer during recall Z11 (Transport Canada recall no. 2022-063) may not be effective.
 As a result, a second repair is required.